intuit/QuickBooks-V3-Java-SDK/README.md

 5. Create a pull request for review to request merge
 6. Obtain approval before your changes can be merged

-Note: Before you submit the pull request, make sure to remove the keys and tokens from [ippdevkit.properties](https://github.com/intuit/QuickBooks-V3-Java-SDK/blob/master/ipp-v3-java-devkit/src/test/resources/ippdevkit.properties) that you might have added for testing purpose.
+Note: Before you submit the pull request, make sure to remove the keys and tokens from [ippdevkit.properties](https://github.com/intuit/QuickBooks-V3-Java-SDK/blob/master/ipp-v3-java-devkit/src/test/resources/ippdevkit.properties) that you might have added for testing.

 Thank you for your contribution!